T-4-103 – Guidelines for Research Authorizations for Testing of Novel Supplements

 This type of review involves an assessment of all applicable safety and field trial information related to the specific research trial.

-This type of review includes an assessment of all applicable safety and field trial information as well as an assessment of the safety rationale of the novel supplement.
+This type of review includes an assessment of all applicable safety and field trial information plus an assessment of the safety rationale of the novel supplement.

 Amendments to the application or the final Research Authorization must be submitted to the FSS for approval prior to implementation.
 This includes minor amendments to the application, such as adding or removing trial sites or changes in the total trial area.